Where Tea Originated: A Brief History Of Tea In China, Japan and the West

 Edo Period (1603-1868)

-Chanoyu was formally included in the rituals of the Edo shogunate and became an essential part of the samurai society.
-On the other hand, the records of the Edo period show that tea was widely used as a beverage by the common people.
+The Edo shogunate formally incorporated Chanoyu into its rituals, making it an essential part of samurai society.
+Additionally, records from the Edo period indicate that common people widely consumed tea as a beverage.
 The tea consumed by the common people was not matcha but infused tea leaves processed by a simple method (boiled out).

 In the early modern era, the distribution system became more developed, and tea was traded at tea towns.
 This allowed tea stock companions (wholesalers in the consumption area of Edo) and tea companions (wholesalers and shippers in local cities) to trade tea on a license basis.

-In 1858, the Edo shogunate signed the Treaty of Amity and Commerce with the United States, and in 1859, with the opening of the ports of Nagasaki, Yokohama, and Hakodate, 181 tons of tea was exported, along with raw silk, as an important export item.
+In 1858, the Edo shogunate signed the Treaty of Amity and Commerce with the United States.
+The opening of the ports of Nagasaki, Yokohama, and Hakodate In 1859, exported 181 tons of tea along with raw silk.

 Even after the Meiji Restoration, tea exports increased, mainly to the United States, with government support, and accounted for 15-20% of total exports until 1887 (Meiji 20).

-At the beginning of the Meiji era, group tea plantations were established on the Makinohara plateau and other flatlands as a result of the samurai production project.
+At the beginning of the Meiji era, the samurai production project resulted in the establishment of group tea plantations on the Makinohara plateau and other flatlands.
 However, the samurai who cultivated the tea plantations gradually dispersed and were replaced by farmers who took over the tea plantations.
 This was due to the decline in the export price of tea and the huge cost of tea plantations.

 The formation of group tea plantations not only influenced the formation of tea plantations, but also the distribution, the training of tea merchants, brokers, and wholesalers, and the invention of various machines.
 The invention of the tea rubbing machine by Kenzo Takabayashi (1832-1901) was the first step in the rapid development of mechanization in the Meiji period, which contributed to labor-saving and quality stabilization.

 Japanese tea had been developed as a flowery export item until the middle of the Meiji era, but with the rise of India and Ceylon black tea, the exports gradually stagnated.
 Instead, domestic consumption increased and tea became a beverage for domestic consumption.
-It is said that tea took root in the life of Japanese people from the end of the Taisho era to the beginning of the Showa era, which is surprisingly recent.
+From the end of the Taisho era to the beginning of the Showa era, Japanese people's lives is said to be where tea took root in, which is surprisingly recent.

 The History of Tea in the West